crytic/echidna/README.md

 [crytic/echidna-action](https://github.com/crytic/echidna-action) repository for
 usage instructions and examples.

+### Debugging Performance Problems

+The best way to deal with an Echidna performance issue is to run `echidna-test` with profiling on.
+This creates a text file, `echidna-test.prof`, which shows which functions take up the most CPU and memory usage.

+To build a version of `echidna-test` that supports profiling, either Stack or Nix should be used.
+With Stack, adding the flag `--profile` will make the build support profiling.
+With Nix, running `nix-build --arg profiling true` will make the build support profiling.

+To run with profiling on, add the flags `+RTS -p` to your original `echidna-test` command.

+Performance issues in the past have been because of functions getting called repeatedly when they could be memoized, and memory leaks related to Haskell's lazy evaluation;
+checking for these would be a good place to start.

+### Crash course on Echidna

+Our [Building Secure Smart Contracts](https://github.com/crytic/building-secure-contracts) repository contains a crash course on Echidna, including examples, lessons and exercises.
+You should [start here](https://github.com/crytic/building-secure-contracts/tree/master/program-analysis/echidna#echidna-tutorial).

 ## Limitations and known issues

 EVM emulation and testing is hard.
 Echidna has a number of limitations in the latest release.
 Some of these are inherited from [hevm](https://github.com/dapphub/dapptools/tree/master/src/hevm) while some are results from design/performance decisions or simply bugs in our code.
 We list them here including their corresponding issue and the status ("wont fix", "in review", "fixed").
 Issues that are "fixed" are expected to be included in the next Echidna release.